ECW Gangstas Paradise: Aftermath

 The feud between Whipwreck and The Sandman continued, with Whipwreck defeating The Sandman for the ECW World Heavyweight Championship on October 28, 1995.

-The events of Gangstas Paradise led to a number of matches taking place at November to Remember on November 18, 1995.
-These included a Mexican Death Match between Misterio and Psicosis, a singles match between Gordon and Alfonso, and a tag team match pitting Raven and Cactus Jack against Dreamer and Terry Funk.
+The events of Gangstas Paradise led to a number of matches taking place at South Philly Jam and November to Remember later that year.
+These included a two-out-of-three-falls match and Mexican death match between Misterio and Psicosis, a singles match between Gordon and Alfonso, and a tag team match pitting Raven and Cactus Jack against Dreamer and Terry Funk.

 "Stunning" Steve Austin briefly competed for ECW, including unsuccessfully challenging Whipwreck for the ECW World Heavyweight Championship at November to Remember, before signing with the World Wrestling Federation later that year.

 Reception

 The reaction to the event was highly positive, with the ECW World Tag Team Championship title match singled out for praise.
 Pat McNeill of the Pro Wrestling Torch described the match as "state of the art hardcore wrestling, pacing and booking", while Derek Burgan, also of the Pro Wrestling Torch, described it as "an absolutely insane brawl with a 10 star finish".